 If you’re ultralight-curious but not yet ready to take the full deep dive, the Osprey Eja is an excellent backpack to consider.
 Checking in over a pound lighter than our top-ranked Aura AG LT, the Eja drops weight with stripped-down features, simple organization, and thinner fabrics.
 But comfort remains a priority: The body-hugging hipbelt, lightweight aluminum frame, and full mesh backpanel offer significantly more support than the streamlined suspension typically found on UL packs such as the ULA Ultra Circuit above and Hyperlite Southwest below, and the design features an adjustable torso length.
 All told, the Eja is a soft landing for those transitioning from the world of traditional backpacking into lighter-weight gear.

 Compared to the Aura AG LT above, the Eja’s biggest compromises come in terms of organization and durability.
-You only get a single access point to the main compartment, and the fabric on the body is thin 100-denier nylon.
+You only get a single access point to the main compartment, and the fabric on the body is thin 100-denier (D) nylon.
 Osprey also advertises a 35-pound load limit for the Eja (compared to the Aura’s 40-lb. limit), although we’ve found the Airspeed suspension and Exoform harness to be very comfortable.
-And if you’re looking for a true competitor to a pack like the ULA Ultra Circuit, this isn’t it: The Eja is over 8 ounces heavier, falls short in durability and waterproofing, and features a plusher carry system that's far more reminiscent of a standard backpacking pack than a traditional thru-hiker pick.
-But despite its compromises, we’ve found the Eja to be a really nice middle ground for those balancing comfort with weight savings.
+And if you’re looking for a true competitor to a pack like the ULA Ultra Circuit, this isn’t it: The Eja is over 8 ounces heavier, falls short in durability and waterproofing, and features a plusher carry system that's far more reminiscent of a standard backpacking pack than a traditional thru-hiker pick (this may be a pro or con depending on your priorities and preferences).
+Despite its compromises, we’ve found the Eja to be a really nice middle ground for those looking to balance comfort and weight savings.
 For an even more streamlined design from Osprey, check out the 2-pound Eja Pro 55 ($290).

 Read more: Osprey Eja 58 review